aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 Check out the [TLS Encryption](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual-node-tls.html) documentation for more information on enabling encryption between services in App Mesh.

-# Client Validation Tutorial
+## Client Validation Tutorial

 Enabling TLS communication from your virtual node is the first step to securing your traffic.
 In a zero trust system, the color gateway is also responsible for saying what certificates are trusted.
 App Mesh allows you to configure Envoy with information on what CAs you trust to vend certificates.
 We will demonstrate this by adding a new color teller to our service that has a TLS certificate vended from a different CA than the first.

-## Step 1.
+## Step 7: Add the Green Color Teller

 This first step will first add a new virtual node, the Green Color Teller.
-The TLS configuration looks almost identical to the first, but now we are using the `colorteller_green` related certificates
+The TLS configuration looks almost identical to the first, but now we are using the `colorteller_green` related certificates.

 ```
 "tls": {